A site devoted to the worlds of Surrealism & Avant-Garde Theatre

 Bertolt Brecht plays written during the decade include The Good Person of Szechwan (1939-42), The Resistible Rise of Arturo Ui (1941), Schwyck in the Second World War (1941-43) and The Caucasian Chalk Circle (1943-45).
 Brecht forms his own theatre company, The Berliner Ensemble, in 1949.

-Several French Existentialists write plays, including Jean-Paul Sartre's No Exit (1944), The Flies (1943), The Respectful Prostitute (1946) and Dirty Hands (1948); Jean Genet's The Maids (1947); and Albert Camus' The State of Siege (1948) and The Just Assassins (1949).
+Several French Existentialists write plays, including Jean-Paul Sartre's The Flies (1943), No Exit (1944), The Respectful Prostitute (1946) and Dirty Hands (1948); Jean Genet's The Maids (1947); and Albert Camus' The State of Siege (1948) and The Just Assassins (1949).

 1950s

-Eugene Ionesco's The Bald Soprano (1950), The Lesson (1951), The Chairs (1952), The Killer (1958) and Rhinoceros (1959) are performed.
+Eugene Ionesco's The Bald Soprano (1950), The Lesson (1951), The Chairs (1952), Amédée, or How To Get Rid Of It (1953), The Killer (1958) and Rhinoceros (1959) are performed.
 Along with Samuel Beckett, Ionesco is placed at the forefront of The Theatre of the Absurd.

 Samuel Beckett's Waiting for Godot takes the theatre world by storm in 1953.
 The "tragicomedy" explores humanity's will to survive, even in an incomprehensible world, and in the face of despair.
 Beckett's other plays from the decade include Endgame (1957) and Krapp's Last Tape (1958).